Garden for Texas Wildlife!

 Cover: Wildlife need places to take shelter from bad weather and places to hide from predators or hunt for prey.
 Shrubs, wildflower gardens, rock walls all help to protect wildlife.

 Places to Raise Young: Wildlife need resources to reproduce, and to protect and nourish their young.
-Nesting boxes for birds, milkweed for caterpillars, or ponds for frogs all make a place to raise young.
+Nesting boxes for birds, milkweed for caterpillars, or ponds for frogs all create essential places to safely feed and nurture the next generation of their species.

-Sustainable Practices: Maintain your yard or garden in natural ways by not using chemicals, to ensure soil, air, and water stay healthy and clean.
+Sustainable Practices: Maintain your yard or garden in natural ways and limit the use of herbicides and insecticides.

 Community Wildlife Gardens